 World’s first carbon-positive data centre due to be powered on

-Data centres are power-hungry beasts which has seen the skyrocketing rise of renewable energy and ‘green’ data centres.
+Data Centers are power-hungry beasts which has seen the skyrocketing rise of renewable energy and ‘green’ data centers.

 Why is this significant?

 Well, research from various researchers has forecast data centers to suck up around a fifth of the world’s total energy production within the next 10 years, as a result of increasingly data-intensive day-to-day activities.
 For instance according to Gartner, there will be more than 20 billion connected objects by 2020.